enso-org/enso/docs/CONTRIBUTING.md

 git clone git@github.com:luna/enso.git
 ```

-As we include some binary files in the repository as part of our documentation
-you will need [Git LFS](https://git-lfs.github.com/) to clone these files
-correctly.
-When adding new binary files to the repository, please make sure that
-they are tracked using Git LFS.

 ### Building Enso
 There are multiple projects in this repository, but all can be built, run and
 tested using `sbt`.
 As long as your configuration is correct, with the correct